floresfreddy/js-communication-with-server/README.md

 - Run some function after a timeout has finished
 - Run one fetch after another in order (Example: the API provides a response containing some data which is required to make the next request)

 Promises do not return any value other than a Promise.

-They have 3 possible states:
+Promises have 3 possible states:
 - Pending: the callback provided to the Promise has neither resolved nor rejected.
 - Resolved: the callback provided to the Promise completed successfully.
 - Rejected: the callback provided to the Promise did not complete successfully.
 There was an error.